FLAGlab/flaglab.github.io/_researchareas/pil-research.md

 verification and validation of software sytems at the programming language level.

 Our main application domain is adaptive systems for smart cities, context-oriented porgramming (COP) languages, and other engineering domains.

+To check out our current work you can check our dedicated [github repositories](https://github.com/orgs/FLAGlab/teams/pil)

+#### PIs

+Silvia Takahashi - Nicolas Cardozo